jataware/dojo/README.md

 If you need a different base image loaded, you can load it with this command: `docker-compose exec docker docker pull jataware/dojo-publish:{base_image_tag_name}`

 Since the Docker service has a persistent volume, you should not need to rerun the command unless changes have been made to the image.

+# Deployment

+## Recommended System Requirements

+Due to newer features such, as semantic search, we recommended:

+- 6-8 CPU Cores
+- 32GB RAM (memory)

+This matches, and has been tested on, an `t3.2xlarge` instance on `AWS`.